Ponatinib (Iclusig®)

 High Blood Pressure

 This medication can cause high blood pressure (hypertension).
-You should have your blood pressure checked regularly during therapy.
-Hypertension should be treated appropriately.
-If hypertension cannot be controlled, ponatinib may be stopped.
-Report any headaches, vision changes, or dizziness to your oncology care team.
+You should have your blood pressure checked often during therapy, so that if you have high blood pressure, it can be treated.
+If your blood pressure cannot be controlled, your provider may want you to stop taking the medication.
+Tell your providers about any headaches, vision changes, or dizziness.

 Low White Blood Cell Count (Leukopenia or Neutropenia)